 Rox Cappadocia has converted a series of stone caves into six luxurious hotel rooms.
 An organic breakfast of homemade breads, jams, and cheese with Turkish coffee is served on a delightful terrace with lounges and sofas facing the mountains, and snacks are served in the afternoon.

 All the villages in Cappadocia have high-quality, locally made crafts, ceramics, rugs, tapestries, and souvenirs.
 Prices are quite reasonable, so it’s easy and fun to stock up on gifts and not break the bank.
-Cute mini-hot air balloons key chains make great gifts.
+Cute mini-hot air balloon key chains make great gifts.

 Serhat, in Uchisar, has hand-embroidered tablecloths, napkins, and runners in soft cotton and silks.